 - ⅛ tsp. nutmeg

 - Mix in 1 tbsp. of mayo, 1 tbsp. of mustard and 1 tsp. creamy horseradish into your egg yokes.
-Add salt, pepper and spices.
+Add ⅛ tsp. nutmeg, salt and pepper.
 Mix the ingredients carefully, making sure your consistency isn't too runny.
-Depending on the size of your eggs, your filling may seem a little dry, so you may have to add a little more mustard.
+Depending on the size of your eggs, your filling may seem a little dry, so you may have to add a little more mustard or mayo.
 You want your consistency to be similar to hummus.

-- Garnish your eggs with pretty Autumn leaves, capers and a dash smoked paprika.
+- Add the filling to your pastry piping bag and fill your eggs.
+Garnish your eggs with pretty Autumn leaves, capers and a dash of smoked paprika.